 The international growth of COVID-19 has likely turned your typical routine into a jumble.

 When things feel uncertain, you can take peace in knowing your house is your safe retreat.
-You’re likely spending lots more time there today.
+You’re likely spending more time there today.
 As a result, your indoor air quality is now more crucial than ever.

 Were you aware we can install indoor air quality products in your house that deliver hospital-grade filtration?
 These products can eliminate bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

 There’s a combination of steps you can take to enhance your air quality.
-Some options include enhanced air filters, an air purification system or an ultraviolet (UV) germicidal light.
+Some include enhanced air filters, an air purification system or an ultraviolet (UV) germicidal light.

 Keep on reading to discover more about the air quality solutions we sell.

 When comparing air filters, it’s important to look at the MERV rating, or Minimum Efficiency Reporting Value.
 This assesses how efficiently it filters pollutants.

 One of the most common and lowest priced filters, flat fiberglass filters, rank between 1 and 4 on the MERV system.
 Pleated filters are slightly better, ranking between 8 and 12.

 We recommend buying at minimum a MERV 13, for instance, the HC13 Media Air Cleaner, for the most ideal effect.
 This filter delivers clearer air while lowering energy use*.